Oil falls on China's COVID-19 cases, high crude build

-NEW YORK (Reuters) - Oil prices fell on Friday, weighed down by a build in U.S. crude inventories and worries that new pandemic restrictions in China will curb fuel demand in the world’s biggest oil importer.
+NEW YORK (Reuters) - Oil prices settled lower on Friday, weighed down by a build in U.S. crude inventories and worries that new pandemic restrictions in China will curb fuel demand in the world’s biggest oil importer.

+Brent crude futures fell 69 cents to settle at $55.41 a barrel, for a 0.4% change on the week.

 Overall U.S. crude inventories surprisingly rose by 4.4 million barrels in the most recent week, versus expectations for a draw of 1.2 million barrels.